-The “word” here is Jesus’ entire message.
+The “word” refers to Jesus’ entire message.
 The apostles became believers through the message of Christ.

 which I have spoken to you.

-The Greek tense for “have spoken” indicates that what Jesus said by His “word” was said in the past and will remain with them permanently.
-They can rest assured that they are saved.
+The Greek tense for “have spoken” indicates that what Jesus said by His “word” was said in the past and would remain with them permanently.
+They could rest assured that they were saved.